 As for me, I grew up in the desert valleys of the American west, where mosses and greenery are sparse.
 Perhaps that's why I was so quick to fall in love with the lush northeastern forests when I moved to upstate New York in 2018.
-Although I was a research biochemist by training and education, these days I work from home as a science editor for a medical institution along with doing some freelance writing about local ecology in my spare time.
+I am a research biochemist by training and education, and these days I work from home as a science editor for a medical research institution along with doing some freelance writing about local ecology in my spare time.
 Here's a recent story I wrote about terrariums, and here's another one I wrote about mosses.
 Making mossy terrariums (and also aquariums!) is another pastime that I enjoy along with spending time outside with my family.Â

 Thanks for stopping by,